nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip JS-friendly
-If you pass non-`number` value, it tries to convert it to `number` and to increment then.
+If you pass non-`number` value, it tries to convert it to `number` and to decrement then.
 Otherwise, it returns `NaN`
 :::

 ## `defaultTo`